DenisKudr/dbt_light/README.md

 Rows that are absent in input table but exist in snapshot by default will get invalidated unless `invalidate_hard_deletes` is set to False. `processed_field` or `updated_at_field` will be used if `deleted_flg` is defined which tells us when exactly it was deleted from source. *null* is used for effective records but you can specify a timestamp in `max_dttm`.
 Fields that hold date intervals are called *effective_from_dttm* and *effective_to_dttm* but that can be changed with `start_field` and `end_field`.
 Seeds

 *Timestamp* strategy can be used to load data from CDC source.
-If you load data from table containing Change Data Capture events like Insert, Update, Delete, `dbt_light` will handle situations like multiple versions for the same row in one portion of data and deletions based on Delete events and not on the absence of a row.
-In order for it to work you must specify `deleted_flg` where `dbt_light` will search for Delete events.
+If you load data from table containing Change Data Capture events like Insert, Update, Delete, `dbt-light` will handle situations like multiple versions for the same row in one portion of data and deletions based on Delete events and not on the absence of a row.
+In order for it to work you must specify `deleted_flg` where `dbt-light` will search for Delete events.
 By default it will check for 'Delete' values but that can be changed with `deleted_flg_val` property.
 You might also need to set `invalidate_hard_deletes` to False so it won't invalidate rows based on the absence of it in data portion. `deleted_flg` can be used not only for CDC data but for invalidating rows based on some value, for example, if you have *is_active* column which if set to *N* means it was deleted from source and should be invalidated in snapshot instead of creating new version.

 Seeds
 -------------------------------------------------------------------------------